chukwunonsoikenwa/Diabetes_prediction/README.md

 ### Feature Engineering
 - Explore feature distributions: Analyze the distribution of features and identify any outliers or anomalies.
-- Create new features: Derive additional features if necessary, such as interaction terms or polynomial features, to capture complex relationships.
+- Create new features: Derive additional features, such as interaction terms or polynomial features, to capture complex relationships if necessary.

 ### Model Selection
 - Choose algorithms: Select suitable machine learning algorithms for regression tasks, such as linear regression, decision trees, or ensemble methods.